 The RDCAPTID register captures a transaction ID on the trigger signal match of an address request in a Trigger State.
 The ID can then be used by a subsequent Trigger State to trace the response to the original request.

 The RDCAPTID register characteristics are:

-Usage constraints Can only be read when $CTRL.RUN = 0$ and $ID\CAPTURE\GEN = 1$ .
-Configurations Available in all configurations.
-Attributes See 3.5 Current State register summary on page 3-55.
+Usage constraints Can only be read when CTRL.RUN = 0 and $ID\CAPTURE\GEN = 1$ .

 Table 3-14 RDCAPTID bit assignments